julizy/GA_projects/capstone/README.md

 - [Audience and Stakeholders](#Audience-and-Stakeholders)

 ## Background
 Automated-optical-inspection (AOI) tools are deployed prior to shipment of ICs as a quality gate.
 These tools rely on rule-based algorithms that have low classification accuracy.
 A solution based on Deep Learning models has been developed to improve the optical inspection process.
-However, so far all the labelling of the images done manually, which is time consuming and costly.
+However, so far all the labelling of the images done manually, which is time consuming.

 **Will explain more about the business concept, end goal and impact in the final version**

 [Return to top](#Table-of-Contents)

 ## Problem Statement
-Using image clustering for auto annotation to reduce the time and cost for manual labelling of defect IC packages (e.g. VQ48).
+Using image clustering for auto annotation to reduce the time for manual labelling of defect IC packages (e.g. VQ48).

 [Return to top](#Table-of-Contents)